-4.35 Gain hits are sudden variations in signal level greater than 3 dB, phase hits are abrupt variations in signal phase greater than 20 degrees, and dropouts are decreases in level greater than 12 in Section 313-120-100.
+4.35 Gain hits are sudden variations in signal level greater than 3 dB and lasting more than 4 ms. Phase hits are abrupt variations in signal phase greater than 20 degrees and lasting more than 4 ms. Dropouts are decreases in level greater than 12 dB and lasting more than 4 ms. Limits for these three parameters can be found in Section 313-120-100.